kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

   - **System**: A theme that follows the system settings.
   - **Sunrise/sunset**: A theme that changes between light and dark based on the time of day.
   - **Night**: A theme with a black background and a red filter to help maintain night vision.
-- **Dynamic colors**: Whether to use your device's dynamic colors in the app, if disabled or unavailable colors in Trail Sense will be a shade of orange.
+- **Dynamic colors**: Whether to use your device's dynamic colors in the app, if disabled or unavailable colors in Ocean Sense will be a shade of orange.
 - **Compass dynamic colors**: Whether to use your device's dynamic colors in the compass (cardinal directions and certain markers on maps).
 - **Compact mode**: Whether to use a more compact layout for the bottom bar (thinner and does not display labels).

 ## About
-You can find additional information about Trail Sense in Settings > About.
+You can find additional information about Ocean Sense in Settings > About.

 - **Version**: The version of the app you are using.
 - **Privacy policy**: A link to the privacy policy.
 - **Email developer**: A link to send an email to the developer for feedback or support.
-- **GitHub**: A link to the GitHub repository (source code) for Trail Sense.
+- **GitHub**: A link to the GitHub repository (source code) for Ocean Sense.
-- **Licenses**: A list of open source licenses used in Trail Sense.
+- **Licenses**: A list of open source licenses used in Ocean Sense.